 - Monetize your vehicle– start a grocery delivery business

-- Get a good ride-on mower, line trimmer and trailer and mow a few lawns as a side gig- it would be very easy to scale up a business like this if need be.
+- Start a simple business– Get a good ride-on mower, line trimmer and trailer and mow a few lawns as a side gig- it would be very easy to scale up a business like this if need be.

-- If you are computer savy: Create a course, start a blog, sell your own software or IT services.
+- Monetize your knowledge- Create a course, start a blog, sell your own software or IT services.

-- Sell home-baked goods at the farmers market
+- Monetize our skills: Sell home-baked goods, wood work etc at the farmers market

 7. Secure Cheap, Reliable Transportation

 All you really need is something to get you reliably from point A to B. In the developing world, that’s usually a bike or motorcycle, but whatever it is, make sure it is reliable(and cheap.)
 Transportation is often the key to steady employment and greater productivity.